knutkirkhorn/emorjis/README.md

 # emorjis [![Build Status](https://travis-ci.org/Knutakir/emorjis.svg?branch=master)](https://travis-ci.org/Knutakir/emorjis) [![dependencies Status](https://david-dm.org/knutakir/emorjis/status.svg)](https://david-dm.org/knutakir/emorjis)
-Emoji Tetris 😎 made with javascript
+Emoji Tetris 😎 made with javascript, mysql, express, css and html

-All game files are found in [src](src).

 ## Installation
 Fork this repository or download
 with: ```git clone https://github.com/Knutakir/emorjis```

-The server has stored its database configuration in the [db-config.json][db-config.json] file and it needs to be updated to the users correct database.
+The server has stored its database configuration in the [db-config.json](db-config.json) file and it needs to be updated to the users correct database.
 The database script ([database.sql](database.sql)) needs to be run before starting the server aswell.